jerry-oconnor/VLRBot/README.md

 !news - returns top news stories from vlr.gg homepage
 !upcoming - returns details of upcoming matches
 !results - returns results of completed matchesn

+# Token
+discord bot token is found in .env file, private token can be added there